hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2013

 Allah presents an example of a town which was safe and secure, receiving its provision in abundance from all directions.
-Yet its people showed ingratitude to Allah’s favors, so Allah made them taste the overwhelming hunger and fear for what they used to do.
+Yet its people showed ingratitude to Allah’s favors, so Allah made them taste overwhelming hunger and fear for what they used to do.

 # 2014